Multi-Channel Direct Detection of Light Dark Matter: Target Comparison: Target Comparison: Kinetically Mixed Light Dark Photon Mediator

 The dark photon mediator coupling in a target system is momentum dependent.
 At very small momentum transfers $q \to 0$, the coupling is negligible as the total target is assumed to have no net charge.
 For $q \lesssim r_\text{ion}^{-1}$, where $r_\text{ion}$ is the size of an atom without the binding electrons, ionic charges, if present, can be coupled to.
 As the momentum transfer increases further, outer-shell electrons will respond incoherently, possibly transitioning to conduction bands independent of proton and inner-shell electron responses.
 On the other hand, in a nuclear recoil event, $q\gg\sqrt{m_N\omega_\text{ph}} \gg r_\text{ion}^{-1}$.
 In this regime, protons respond coherently as long as $F_N(q)\simeq 1$, since they are bound in the nucleus, whereas electron couplings are irrelevant since even the core electron wavefunctions do not have such high momentum components.
 Therefore, nuclear recoils can happen in an overall neutral crystal via coupling to the proton number of each nucleus without any atomic form factor suppression.

 In order to compare against phonon and electron excitations, we express the reach in terms of $\overline\sigma_e$ instead of $\overline\sigma_n$.
 This corresponds to replacing $(f_N/f_n)^2\to Z_N^2$ for each nucleus species, and $\mu_{\chi n} \rightarrow \mu_{\chi e}$, $q_0 \rightarrow \alpha m_e$, and lastly, $\overline\sigma_n \rightarrow \overline\sigma_e$ in Eq.~\eqref{eq:diff_rate_NR}.
-While we discuss material comparison in this subsection, nuclear recoil reach curves have been omitted in Fig.~\ref{fig:ultralight_sigmae} in order not to further complicate the plot; they can be approximately rescaled from the reach curves in Fig.~\ref{fig:ultralight_sigman} below, and are straightforward to compute from Eq.~\eqref{eq:diff_rate_NR}.
+While we discuss material comparison in this subsection, nuclear recoil reach curves have been omitted in Fig.~\ref{fig:ultralight_sigmae} in order not to further complicate the plot; they can be approximately rescaled from the reach curves in Fig.~\ref{fig:ultralight_sigman} below, and are straightforward to compute from Eq.~\eqref{eq:diff_rate_NR}.\footnote{ Changes in the constraint projections via single phonon excitations in Figs.~\ref{fig:ultralight_sigman}-\ref{fig:massive_sigman},~\ref{fig:fig13}-\ref{fig:fig18}, relative to previous versions, are due to a bug fix in computing $F_{N_j}$ which altered the constraints by a factor of, approximately, 2.25.
+The calculations have been updated using \textsf{PhonoDark} v1.1.0~\cite{phonodark}.}

 The low mass reach of nuclear recoils is material and threshold dependent, and can be understood from kinematics.
 The maximum momentum transfer is given by $q_\text{max} = 2 \mu_{\chi N} v_\text{max} $, and therefore the maximum energy deposited is given by $\omega_\text{max} = 2 \mu_{\chi N}^2 v_\text{max}^2/m_N$.
 Requiring that this be larger than the threshold sets the minimum DM mass.
 For a threshold around $500$ meV (which almost saturates the validity bound for some of the crystal targets as discussed in Sec.~\ref{sec:paths-nuclear}), and $v_\text{max} = 10^{-3}$, $m_\chi \ll m_N$, the minimum DM mass within reach is